-Description Minimum Car Parking Minimum Cycle Parking Requirement Minimum Motorcycle Minimum Requirement for Minimum Requirement for Requirements Long stay Short stay (visitor) Requirement Disabled Parking spaces Electric Cars B1(a) office 1 space per 30sqm 1 space per 150sqm 1 space per 500sqm One space for every 25 Allocated parking spaces should be 2 spaces and charging points B1(b)/(c) high tech / light industry 1 space per 45sqm 1 space per 250sqm 1 space per 500sqm car parking spaces.
-This is an provided in a ratio of 5% of the total provision.
-These where 25-100 car parking spaces are to be provided.
-2 additional spaces and charging points for every 100 car B2 general industrial 1 space per 45sqm 1 space per 350sqm 1 space per 500sqm additional space rather than a are part of the car parking provision - not additional provision.
-B8 warehouse 1 space per 100sqm 1 space per 500sqm 1 space per 1000sqm proportion of the provision. parking spaces thereafter.
-These are part of the car parking provisior - not additional provision.
+Business Uses Description Minimum Car Parking Minimum Cycle Parking Requirement Minimum Motorcycle Minimum Requirement for Electric Vehicle Charging Requirements Long stay Short stay (visitor) Requirement Disabled Parking spaces Infrastructure B1(a) office 1 space per 30sqm 1 space per 150sqm or 1 space per 8 staff (whichever is greater) 1 space per 500sqm One space for every 25 car parking spaces.
+This is an additional Allocated parking spaces should be provided in a ratio of 5% of the total provision.
+These are The Council will encourage the provision of electric vehicle charging infrastructure.
+B1(b)/(c) high tech / light industry 1 space per 45sqm 1 space per 250sqm or 1 space per 8 staff (whichever is greater) 1 space per 500sqm space rather than a proportion of the provision. part of the car parking provision - not additional provision.
+Further guidance is provided in Section 4.6.
+B2 general industrial 1 space per 45sqm 1 space per 350sqm or 1 space per 8 staff (whichever is greater) 1 space per 500sqm B8 warehouse 1 space per 100sqm 1 space per 500sqm or 1 space per 10 staff (whichever is greater) 1 space per 1000sqm

-Floorspace is Gross External Area (GEA).
+Floorspace is Gross External Area (GEA) which will include the thickness of the external wall

 Rounding will be done on the basis that provision should be rounded up when the proportion is equal to or greater than .5, and rounded down when less than .5.
 This includes where the floor space proposed is less than the standard, for example, a B1(a) office of 250sqm would need to provide 1 short stay (visitor) cycle space (250/500 = 0.5, rounded up to 1).
-The exceptions to this are: disabled provision where there should always be at least one space provided and electric vehicles, where the minimum standard is not required unless there are at least 25 spaces being provided.
-The additional 2 spaces and charging points for every 100 car parking spaces thereafter will only apply to a total of 100 spaces, e.g. if 195 parking spaces are to be provided, the minimum requirement for electric vehicles is 2 spaces and 2 charging points.
-If 300 car parking spaces are to be provided, the minimum requirement for electric vehicles is 6 spaces and 6 charging points (see section 5.6 for more information on electric vehicles).
+The exceptions to this are: disabled provision where there should always be at least one space provided.